 Swipe from the right or left on the screen reveals a widget with a couple of quickly accessible apps and tools.
-We have seen quite extensive alternatives in OneUI, ColorOS and other because it’s in trend and very handy.
+We have seen quite extensive alternatives in OneUI, ColorOS, and others because it’s in trend and very handy.
 The HiOS 6 gives a similar option it calls the Smart Panel that reveals two widgets on top of one another; Tools and Beeline.
 The feature is still in infancy and only allows pre-selected tools for selection.
 Out of 5, you can only display 3 tools, and similarly, you can bring out 6 items in the beeline area.
 There is no option for adding a third-party app, which is a restriction and Tecno needs to address it in the upcoming version.

 Social turbo is a helpful tool in HiOS 6 that adds some additional but useful features to WhatsApp.
-For example, it allows recording audio calls of WhatsApp, beautifies you during a video call, gives you control over customizing stickers for adding into WhatsApp repository, etc.
+For example, it allows recording audio calls of WhatsApp, beautifies you during a video call, gives you control over customizing stickers for adding into the WhatsApp repository, etc.

 Just like the earlier versions, HiOS 6 is also aggressive for monitoring and cleaning your phone.
-Phone Master gives you a variety of tools for cooling down your CPU, Boost up its performance, remove junk files, or quickly cleaning the phone cache.
+Phone Master gives you a variety of tools for cooling down your CPU, Boosting up its performance, removing junk files, or quickly cleaning the phone cache.
 But do keep in mind, these tools will kill all your running apps from the cache and you might lose an active gaming session as well.